flybotix/highfrequencyrobots/README.md

 ## What it does, and why
  - Provides helpers that deal with the entire communications protocol in as few as 6 lines of code!
- - Is a Java-native alternative to Network Tables for FRC robots non on a live field - no more dealing with missing runtime libraries just to receive data in the lab!
+ - Is a Java-native alternative to Network Tables for FRC robots not on a live field - no more dealing with missing runtime libraries just to receive data in the lab!
  - Seamlessly integrates with Network Tables for live FRC field environments (including NT's protections & reliability)
  - Deals with threading & socket comms internally, so robot code doesn't have to.
  - Is available for UDP, TCP, NetworkTables, and 'passthrough' protocols